SGDInstitute/apollo/content/collections/pages/sgdinstitute/alumnx-program.md

   -
     header_image: headers/header-hug.JPG
     title: 'Alumnx Program'
-    subtitle: 'The alumnx program connects MBLGTACC attendees and other Institute program participants to facilitate relationship and coalition building across the region and provide opportunities to continue the conversations started at Institute programs.'
+    subtitle: 'The alumnx program connects past MBLGTACC attendees and other Institute program participants to facilitate relationship and coalition building across the region and provide opportunities to continue the conversations started at Institute programs.'
     has_tag: false
     tag: null
     has_button: false